d-hcosta/whatsapp-bot/readme.md

 yarn install
 ```

-If you are in the development environment, just run `yarn server` or `yarn server:w`, if you want in watch mode.
+If you are in the development environment, just run `yarn start`.

-That way, if you want to change the port, you'll find it in the `package.json` file under `scripts`, search for `server` and `server:w` and change the port that is after the `--port` flag.

 ## Execution